Kismet (robot): Motivation system

 Dr. Breazeal figures her relations with the robot as 'something like an infant-caretaker interaction, where I'm the caretaker essentially, and the robot is like an infant'.
 The overview sets the human-robot relation within a frame of learning, with Dr. Breazeal providing the scaffolding for Kismet's development.
-It offers a demonstration of Kismet's capabilities, narrated as emotive facial expressions that communicate the robot's 'motivational state', Dr. Brazeal: "This one is anger (laugh) extreme anger, disgust, excitement, fear, this is happiness, this one is interest, this one is sadness, surprise, this one is tired, and this one is sleep."
+It offers a demonstration of Kismet's capabilities, narrated as emotive facial expressions that communicate the robot's 'motivational state', Dr. Breazeal: "This one is anger (laugh) extreme anger, disgust, excitement, fear, this is happiness, this one is interest, this one is sadness, surprise, this one is tired, and this one is sleep."

 At any given moment, Kismet can only be in one emotional state at a time.
 However, Breazeal states that Kismet is not conscious, so it does not have feelings.

 Motor system

-Kismet speaks a proto-language with a variety of phonemes, similar to baby's babbling.
+Kismet speaks a proto-language with a variety of phonemes, similar to a baby's babbling.
 It uses the DECtalk voice synthesizer, and changes pitch, timing, articulation, etc. to express various emotions.
 Intonation is used to vary between question and statement-like utterances.
 Lip synchronization was important for realism, and the developers used a strategy from animation: "simplicity is the secret to successful lip animation."
-Thus, they did not try to imitate lip motions perfectly, but instead "create a visual short hand that passes unchallenged by the viewer."
+Thus, they did not try to imitate lip motions perfectly, but instead "create a visual shorthand that passes unchallenged by the viewer."